zowe/docs-site/docs/user-guide/cli-configure-scs-on-headless-linux-os.md

-# Configure Secure Credential Store on headless Linux operating systems
+# Configuring Secure Credential Store on headless Linux operating systems

 Perform the following configurations on headless and z/Linux operating systems.